Real Local Bread

 Perfect uniformity is not the goal when making something hand-crafted.
 Instead, truly caring for each and every product is the number one priority.

 From day to day, week to week, the product at Voyageurs Sourdough can vary.
-That is largely due to the variables of fermentation, and also the nature of hand-crafted products.
-No matter how hard someone tries to do something exactly the same way, time and time again, there is going to some some level of variable.
+This is largely due to the variables of fermentation, and also the nature of hand-crafted products.
+No matter how hard someone tries to do something exactly the same way, time and time again, there is going to be some level of variance.

 It all starts with the starter

 Lovingly named after St. Jude Church (a shared kitchen where we got our start), Jude is the mother of Voyageurs Sourdough.
-She continuously gives life to a delicious loaf of bread.
+She continuously gives life to each delicious loaf of bread.

-We believe that the difference in our bread comes down to the fact that every person that was involved in the making of the product has care and passion about their part of the product.
+We believe that the difference in our bread comes down to the fact that every person involved in the making of the bread puts care and passion into their part of the product.

 A great example being David Meuer of Meuer Family Farms in Chilton.
 David is pictured here in his field of rye.

 This seems obvious, right?
 However, when it comes to bread it seems this is too commonly overlooked.
 Not all grains are created the same or grown with the same level of care and cleanliness.

 Another important element that is often overlooked is the freshness of the grains.
 How long has that bag of flour been sitting on the grocery store shelf?
 And before the flour was put into that bag, when was it milled?
 Instead of wondering, we’ve gone straight to the source to meet the farmer growing the grains so we know when the flour was milled.

 We are very fortunate that here in Wisconsin, there's a growing movement of artisan farmers that are organically growing and milling rare and ancient varietals of grains.